What is the strongest natural antibiotic for a tooth infection?

-The only way to truly get rid of any infection is with antibiotics; however, home remedies for tooth infection can help manage the symptoms and alleviate some of the pain.
-If you have a tooth infection, you need to see a dentist to assess whether you need a root canal and to get prescription antibiotics to ensure the infection goes away and doesn’t cause any more pain or damage to your teeth.
+The only way to truly get rid of an infection is with antibiotics; however, home remedies for a tooth infection can help manage symptoms and alleviate some pain.
+If you have a tooth infection, you should to see a dentist to assess whether you need a root canal and to get prescription antibiotics to ensure the infection goes away and doesn’t cause any more pain or damage to your teeth.

-There are some natural remedies you can use both to help control the pain and to stop the infection from getting worse or spreading while you wait for it to clear.
-These remedies won’t work for everyone, but if you’re in pain from an infected tooth, they can bring you some relief.
+Here are some natural remedies you might consider using both to help control the pain and to stop the infection from getting worse or spreading while you wait for it to clear.
+These remedies won’t work for everyone, but if you’re in pain from an infected tooth, they may bring you some relief.

 1. Saltwater rinse

 One of the easiest things you can do to minimize the pain and spread of a tooth infection is to rinse your mouth with a warm saltwater solution.
-A saltwater rinse will kill off some of the bacteria and irrigate your mouth.
-It can rinse some of the debris out of your mouth and if you have an abscess, it can help break up the pus surrounding the tooth.
+A saltwater rinse will kill off some of the bacteria and irrigate your mouth, and may help prevent the progression from an infection to an abscess.
+In addition to rinsing some debris out of your mouth, if you already have an abscess, the rinse may help break up the pus surrounding the tooth.
 You can use regular table salt and warm tap water to make a basic saltwater rinse.
 Just add about half a teaspoon of salt to a small cup of warm water and stir it well.
-Swish the solution thoroughly around your mouth for a couple minutes and then spit it out.
+Swish the solution thoroughly around your mouth for a couple of minutes and then spit it out.

 2. Baking soda

-A tooth-abscess home treatment that you likely already have in your kitchen is baking soda: The same baking soda that you keep in the refrigerator to mitigate odor also has antibacterial properties.
-Rinsing your mouth with a solution of baking soda and warm water will help reduce the amount of plaque in your mouth and relieve pain.
+A tooth abscess home treatment you likely already have in your kitchen is baking soda: the same baking soda you keep in the refrigerator to mitigate odor also has antibacterial properties.
+Baking soda can support oral health and even help manage bacterial infections in the mouth by reducing harmful bacteria.
+Rinsing your mouth with a solution of baking soda and warm water will also help reduce plaque buildup and can relieve some pain.
 If you have an abscess on the side of your tooth or in your gums, you can make a paste of baking soda and water and apply that directly to your tooth or gum instead of using the rinse.
 If the infection in your tooth is in another part of the tooth, use the rinse.

 3. Essential oils

 Essential oils have been used for their medicinal properties for centuries.
-Essential oils are made from plants that are distilled with water or steam or cold pressed to extract the oil within the plant leaves and stems.
-Steam distillation is the most common modern method of extracting oil from plants, but in earlier centuries they often used cold pressing to make sure they got the best quality oil.
+Essential oils are extracted from plants by distillation with water or steam, or by cold pressing, from plant leaves and stems.
+Steam distillation is the most common modern method of extracting oil from plants, but in earlier centuries, they often used cold pressing to ensure the best-quality oil.

 Always keep essential oils in a cool place away from things like spices or food.
-Put a couple drops of the essential oil on a cotton ball or cotton swab and then use that to apply the oil to your tooth.
+For safe application, dilute a few drops of the essential oil with a carrier oil, such as coconut or olive oil, before use.
+Then, put a couple of drops of the essential oil on a cotton ball or cotton swab and apply the oil to your tooth.

 Oregano oil